Pseudodifferential operators and the Connes-Kasparov isomorphism: Pseudodifferential Operators

-It follows from Theorem~\ref{thm-symbol-map-is-continuous} that the principal symbol gives rise to a continuous homomorphism of Banach algebras, and in fact $C^*$-algebras\footnote{We already noted that adjoint of a compactly supported classical pseudodifferential operator of order zero is another compactly supported classical pseudodifferential operator of order zero; the principal symbol of the adjoint is the pointwise complex conjugate of the principal symbol of $A$ \cite[(18.1.11)]{HormanderVolIII}.}
+It follows from Theorem~\ref{thm-symbol-map-is-continuous} that the principal symbol gives rise to a continuous homomorphism of Banach algebras, and in fact $C^*$-algebras\footnote{We have already noted that adjoint of a compactly supported, classical pseudodifferential operator $A$ of order zero is another compactly supported, classical pseudodifferential operator of order zero.
+The adjoint operation on $C_0(\partial T^*M)$ is the pointwise complex conjugate, and the principal symbol of $A^*$ is the adjoint of the principal symbol of $A$ \cite[(18.1.11)]{HormanderVolIII}.}

 where the overbar denotes the $C^*$-algebra completion in the operator norm.